 She arose and came to meet me, and I recoiled from her.
 There was something horridly fixed and hollow in her gaze, and filmy in the stirring of her garments.
 The shadow, as she moved, grew more firm and distinct in outline, and followed her like a servant where she went.

 Descriptions are so vivid and visual that it almost feels like you stand there, right beside the characters.
 This is what I like about classic gothic fiction.
-Today, many readers seem to think that descriptions are boring and that action should be favoured, but I think that when done well, description can created a new world we can visit as reader.
+Today, many readers seem to think that descriptions are boring and that action should be favoured.
+I believe that when done well, a description can create a new world we can visit as readers.

 This story sure does the trick.

 In post is part of the Thursday Quotables meme.
 If you want to discover more about this meme and maybe take part in it, head over to Bookshelf Fantasies